What the FinTech Market must know about Blockchain Tech

 When you look at this whole scenario, you have, on one hand, the whole FinTech market, which has been there for a very long time.
 It is the cornerstone for years right now, everything in the world functions because of the FinTech system.
 On the other hand, there’s a new kid on the block.
 It’s blockchain technology.

-Blockchain technology can help the Fintech market in a great way to expand to what it needs for the growth and to meet its goals.
+Blockchain technology can help the Fintech market in a great way to expand to what it needs for growth and to meet its goals.
 But at the same time, challenges of blockchain tech can also threaten the very existence of the FinTech market.
-FinTech is very closely tied with regulations and controlling, whereas blockchain is the very opposite of that.
+FinTech is very closely tied with regulations and controls, whereas blockchain is the very opposite of that.

 The bigger question is, how do you navigate through the difficulties of these challenges and end up to a point where the blockchain tech is helping the FinTech market, striking a balance through which it enables FinTech to function more efficiently than what it currently does.
 We will navigate through those challenges and look at the issues that we face, how to go about them and some potential solutions that we can use in the process.